UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 {
   "id": string | UUID value | required,
-  "created": string | ISO Date of the creation date of this category | required, "elements": ordered array of element object ID string values | required, "name": string | name of this category | required, "ucid": number | corresponding universal category ID number | required }
+  "created": string | ISO Date of the creation date of this category | required, "name": string | name of this category | required, "ucid": number | corresponding universal category ID number | required }
 ```

-The `elements` array is made up of element IDs and represent all of the elements that are in that category.
-This array is ordered, so remember that the order of each element object `id` will be the order those elements appear in their categories, once imported.

 Category `name` may be any string value, but should follow the original intent of the category, as described in the [Category Identification Standard](https://github.com/thinkcrew/UniversalCategoryIdentification).